csc302-2016-spring/group1/Collaboration.md

 ## Meeting 1 - 26th of feb
 We met face-to-face in tutorial.
 We threw around ideas for a plugin and narrowed it down to a taggable bookmarks plugin.

-We then disscussed popential features and bonus features that we could implement, as well as a way to distribute work.
+We then discussed potential features and bonus features that we could implement, as well as a way to distribute work.

 We created this shared git group repo to keep track of code/note artifacts.